Digital Signature Creation/Setup (TOTAL Only)

 TOTAL makes it easy to sign your reports with a few simple clicks once you've configured a signature for your User Profile.
 The overall process for setting up a digital signature is as follows:

-- If you don't already have a digital signature image file, create an image of your signature in BMP, JPG or GIF format using your scanner.
+- If you don't already have a digital signature image file, create an image of your signature in JPG, PNG, GIF, or BMP format using your scanner.

 - Load your digital signature image into TOTAL.